-Looking For a New Toyota FJ Cruiser in your area?
+Looking for a Used FJ Cruiser in your area?

 Have you driven a 2012 Toyota FJ Cruiser?

 Most of us don’t need a vehicle that's made for serious off-roading like a Land Rover or a Jeep Wrangler.
 What we do need is a dependable SUV that can haul and tow things on the weekends and during the week can still get us around town without too much drama - and look good doing it, thank you very much.
 I don’t know about you, but my plans always include me staying on the actual road.
 The 2012 FJ Cruiser is all of those things – it looks cool, is Toyota dependable, and is a pleasure to drive.

 The FJ Cruiser comes with a 260-hp 4.0-liter V6 engine with 5-speed automatic transmissions in the two-wheel drive versions, and the all-wheel drive versions come with either the automatic or a 6-speed manual transmission.
 For adventurous types, there is an all-wheel-drive system available with both automatic and manual transmissions with a low-range gear for off-roading.
 If you can’t make your mind up, get the manual transmission, as it is the only one that can be left engaged on all surfaces.
 The FJ Cruiser can tow up to 5,000 pounds, is rated at 17 mpg city/20 highway and takes regular unleaded gas.